 A good, general definition of a Design Pattern might be as follows: “A general reusable solution to a commonly occurring problem”.
 A design pattern is defined by the following elements:

 - a description or a model to be applied to solve a problem that can occur in different situations during the design process;

 - a problem, or the description of the situation you can apply the pattern too;

 - a solution describing the elements of the project with the relations and their consequences;

-- the consequences, results and constraints resulting from the application of the pattern.
+- the consequences, results, and constraints resulting from the application of the pattern.

-It’s important to remark that, given the rapid innovation of the Cloud services, a design pattern may become obsolete over time, for example due to the release of new services.
+It’s important to remark that, given the rapid innovation of the Cloud services, a design pattern may become obsolete over time, for example, due to the release of new services.
 For example, think to Lambda, the new service that AWS recently launched: it could replace many architectural solutions.
-Or the new RDBMS service called Aurora: it might become a better solutions for RDS on AWS than other engines.
+Or the new RDBMS service called Aurora: it might become a better solution for RDS on AWS than other engines.
 It’s important to stay up-to-date with news like these and update your Design Patterns accordingly.

 On the implementation side though, AWS has a service that perfectly blends with the logic of Cloud Design Patterns, and it is Cloud Formation.
 A solution described by a Design Pattern may be easily transformed into a template of CloudFormation.
-An intersting software from an AWS partner, that is Cloud Pattern Studio, tries to do just that.
+An interesting software from an AWS partner, that is Cloud Pattern Studio, tries to do just that.
 It’s a free AMI, published on the AWS Marketplace and produced by Cognizant, which allows you to draw an environment in AWS and to export it as a template of Cloud Formation.